A 503 Service Unavailable Error is an

-In most cases, the web server should provide a user-friendly page indicating that the service is temporarily unavailable.
+In most cases, the web server should provide a user-friendly page showing that the service is temporarily unavailable.
 Additionally, the application should send a

-Response-After HTTP header, which informs the user agent (client) how long it should wait to attempt the request once again.
+Response-After HTTP header.
+This header should inform the user agent (client) how long it should wait to attempt the request again.
 This value should either be a

 Date value indicating the timestamp the service will be available, or a numeric value indicating how many seconds from now the user agent must wait to retry.

-server of your application, we can largely disregard the
+server of your application, you can disregard the

 Start With a Thorough Application Backup

-staging server that isn’t “live,” or isn’t otherwise active and available to the public.
-This will give you a clean testing ground with which to test all potential fixes to resolve the issue, without threatening the security or sanctity of your live application.
+staging server that isn’t “live.”
+This will give you a clean testing ground to test all potential fixes to resolve the issue without threatening the security or sanctity of your live application.

 Diagnosing a 503 Service Unavailable Error

-503 Service Unavailable Error indicates that the server (typically the actual web server on which your application is running) is temporarily unavailable.
-This is usually due to the server being “down” for scheduled maintenance, or due to a heavy load of traffic that is preventing it from properly serving all incoming requests.
-In the case of the former, the server has not actually crashed or shut down but has, instead, set itself to a mode of service that prevents most requests from behaving as normal.
-Thus, attempting to access a normally-functional page now displays a
+As mentioned before, a 503 Error indicates that the server (typically the actual web server on which your application is running) is temporarily unavailable.
+This is usually due to the server being “down” for scheduled maintenance or due to a heavy traffic load that prevents it from properly serving all incoming requests.

 Troubleshooting on the Server-Side

-Reboot the Server– If you or an administrator have the ability to do so, one of the simplest solutions is often to restart the web server hosting the application.
-If your application is spread over multiple servers, make sure all are rebooted in the proper manner so the system is brought back online as normal.
-A
+There could be a bottleneck within your app’s server chain causing a 503 Error.
+One of the simplest solutions to this is to restart the web server hosting the application.
+If your application is spread over multiple servers, make sure all are rebooted properly to bring the system back online as normal.

 Your server and/or application may be automatically configured to go down for maintenance.
 Many modern content management systems, like WordPress, will automatically download and install updates to their base software without any intervention on your behalf.
-The web server could be issuing a 503 Service Unavailable Errorsduring this period, particularly if your application resides on a slower server or a shared host.
-If you’re able to access the administration settings of your application/server, check the configuration options for automatic maintenance scheduling or the like, disabling such options if you’d rather have direct control over that process (just don’t forget to upgrade to newer versions fairly regularly, as they typically include critical security fixes).
+The web server could be issuing a 503 Service Unavailable Error during this period.
+If you’re able to access the administration settings of your application/server, check the configuration options for automatic maintenance scheduling.
+You may have the option to disable this setting if you’d rather have direct control over that process.
+Don’t forget to upgrade to newer versions fairly regularly, as they typically include critical security fixes.

-503 Service Unavailable Errorsimply indicates that a server somewhere in the chain is down or unreachable for whatever reason.
-Most modern applications don’t reside on a single server, but may, instead, be spread over multiple systems, or even rely on many third-party services to function.
-If any one of these servers are down for maintenance or otherwise inaccessible, this could result in an error that appears to be from your own application.
+A 503 Error may indicate that a server somewhere in the chain is down or unreachable.
+Most modern applications don’t reside on a single server.
+Instead, applications are spread over multiple systems or rely on third-party services to function.
+If one of these servers goes down, you might see a 503 Error that appears to be from your own application.

-Improper Firewall Configuration– A firewall is a basic security device that monitors network traffic and acts as a gatekeeper, deciding which traffic is safe and which could be malicious.
-In most cases, all potentially harmful traffic is stopped (and may be logged for network admin use).
-In some situations, it’s entirely possible for a firewall configured somewhere on the network in which your application is running to be preventing some form of critical traffic from getting through.
+A firewall is a basic security device that monitors network traffic and acts as a gatekeeper.
+It helps decide which traffic is safe and which could be malicious.
+In most cases, firewalls stop potentially harmful traffic (and may be logged for network admin use).
+But it’s possible that a firewall configured somewhere on the network is preventing critical traffic from getting through.
 This is particularly true for applications that rely on content delivery networks (

-CDNs), which act as a third-party host for “heavy” content like images or videos, hosting that content on behalf of your application, so your application can maintain its speed and efficiency.
-However, automatic firewall services can sometimes perform false positives, mistaking perfectly safe and valid content from CDNs or elsewhere as malicious, thereby shutting off that stream of content in an instant, which could lead to a
+CDNs).
+These CDNs act as a third-party host for “heavy” content like images or videos on behalf of your application, so your application can maintain its speed and efficiency.
+However, automatic firewall services sometimes perform false positives, mistaking perfectly safe and valid content from CDNs as malicious.
+When this happens, the firewall will shut off that stream of content, leading to a 503 Error.

-Check the Logs– Nearly every web application will keep some form of server-side logs, such as Application Logs and Server Logs.
+Nearly every web application will keep some form of server-side logs, such as Application Logs and Server Logs.

-Server logsare related to the actual hardware that is running the application, and will often provide details about the health and status of all connected services, or even just the server itself.
-Google “logs [PLATFORM_NAME]” if you’re using a CMS, or “logs [PROGRAMMING_LANGUAGE]” and “logs [OPERATING_SYSTEM]” if you’re running a custom application, to get more information on finding the logs in question.
+Server logs: These logs are related to the actual hardware running the application and will often provide details about the health and status of all connected services, or just the server itself.
+Google “logs [PLATFORM_NAME]” if you’re using a CMS, or “logs [PROGRAMMING_LANGUAGE]” and “logs [OPERATING_SYSTEM]” if you’re running a custom application to get more information on finding the logs in question.

 Check out Airbrake’s error monitoring software today and see for yourself why so many of the world’s best engineering teams use Airbrake to revolutionize their exception handling practices!